Groundwater depletion

 Within a long period of groundwater depletion in California's Central Valley, short periods of recovery were mostly driven by extreme weather events that typically caused flooding and had negative social, environmental and economic consequences.

-Overdrafting is the process of extracting groundwater beyond the equilibrium yield of an aquifer.
+Groundwater depletion or groundwater overdrafting is the process of extracting groundwater beyond the equilibrium yield of an aquifer.
 Groundwater is one of the largest sources of fresh water and is found underground.
 The primary cause of groundwater depletion is the excessive pumping of groundwater up from underground aquifers.
 Insufficient recharge can lead to depletion, reducing the usefulness of the aquifer for humans.
 Depletion can also have impacts on the environment around the aquifer, such as soil compression and land subsidence, local climatic change, soil chemistry changes, and other deterioration of the local environment.

 There are two sets of yields: safe yield and sustainable yield.
 Safe yield is the amount of groundwater that can be withdrawn over a period of time without exceeding the long-term recharge rate or affecting the aquifer integrity.
 Sustainable yield is the amount of water extraction that can be sustained indefinitely without negative hydrological impacts, taking into account both recharge rate and surface water impacts.

 There are two types of aquifers: confined and unconfined.
 In confined aquifers, there is an overbearing layer called an aquitard, which contains impermeable materials through which groundwater cannot be extracted.
 In unconfined aquifers, there is no aquitard, and groundwater can be freely extracted from the surface.
 Extracting groundwater from unconfined aquifers is like borrowing the water: it has to be recharged at a proper rate.
 Recharge can happen through artificial recharge and natural recharge.